Covid 19 coronavirus: One day to D-Day; is the Mt Roskill cluster still growing?

-With one day until Cabinet decides whether to ease alert level restrictions, the Ministry of Health is providing an update on case numbers at 1pm today.
+With one day until Cabinet decides whether to ease alert level restrictions, the ministry provided an update on case numbers just after 1pm today.

 Director general of health Ashley Bloomfield and Ministry for Pacific Peoples chief executive Laulu Mac Leauanae are also answering viewers' questions on Facebook at 1pm.